gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Upstairs hidin' when everyone else was down here?"

 Bluster's paws bunched into fists.
-For a moment Maddy was sure he was going to swing at her, but instead he pulled the ax out of Zeke's confused grip.
+For a moment Maddy was sure he was going to take a swing at her, but instead he took the ax from Zeke.
 "Only good bot is a scrapped bot.
 If you won't fix this, I will."
 He raised the ax,